 This location did without a Loop "L" station for the next 24 years.
 In the late-1990s, a new station, Library-State/Van Buren, was built between State and Dearborn in conjunction with the construction of the new Harold Washington Library.
 From 2030 hours on Friday, July 12th to 0430 hours on Monday, July 15, 1996, the Van Buren leg of the Loop was taken out of service to permit structure renewal as part of the construction of the new station.
 On June 22, 1997, the new Library-State/Van Buren station opened at 0720 hours, serving Brown, Purple Express, and Orange Line trains.

-Car 3457 leads car 3458 and the rest of a six-car Purple Line Express train at Library-State/Van Buren on April 3, 1998.
-Unit 3457-3458 are an unusual pair: although numbered in the 3200-series, one is a 3200, while the other is a 2600-series car whose mate was permanently damaged.
-With its olive steel shed, the facility resembles a European train station, as well as the station at Davis in Evanston.
+The Harold Washington Library-State/Van Buren station platforms are seen looking west from the Inner Loop platform on February 24, 2011.
+With its olive steel shed, the facility resembles a classic train station, similar to the station at Davis in Evanston.
 The lights are also reminiscent of the "L"'s original platform lights.
 For a larger view, click here.
-(Photo by Sean Gash)
+(Photo by Graham Garfield)

 library02jpg (31k)